Last Updated on June 11, 2022 by Ellen

 In general, as with every city we visit, anything on any menu will cost less if you get out of the main tourist zones and get into the neighborhoods.

 There might be more cafes in Athens than anywhere else we’ve been so far in Europe.
-This is a good thing – competition seems to keep prices down.
-A typical espresso is just a euro, and a cappuccino might be the equivalent of about $1.75, before a tip, in neighborhood cafes.
+This is a good thing – competition seems to keep prices down, as much as possible – even with inflation.

 One stand out restaurant to mention is Couleur Locale a five-minute walk from the Monastiraki metro station.
 It attracts locals and tourists.
 We met some friends there one evening and snagged the best table in the house by sheer luck.

 The view was superb – we looked at the Acropolis lit up at night, and the bill was totally reasonable.
-Pizza (8 euros), half-liter beers (5 euros each), and a tonic water – cost us about $30 including a good tip.
+Pizza, half-liter beers, and a tonic water – cost us about $30 including a good tip.

 If we had not bought the metro card, it would have cost about $1.60 for one 90-minute ticket, or about $5.10 for a daily ticket.
 Note: we had the card without airport transfers – airport rides cost more.

 These cards are easy to get.
 We gave our passports to a worker at one of the main metro stations.
 He entered our information, took our money, took our picture, and printed our plastic “smart” metro cards, which are officially called “personalized Ath.ena” cards.
 You do have to go to the larger metro stations to be certain there is someone manning the booth to make the card, and you might have to wait in a line.

 This website here has a lot more good transportation information about Athens.